griffio/griffio.github.io/_posts/2024-11-10-The-False-Promise-of-Post-Pandemic-Era-Remote-Work.md

 - Self-direction and time management
 - Digital collaboration fluency
 - Boundary setting and work-life integration
-- Calling out when in person communication is the most effective
+- Calling out opportunties where in person communication is the most effective

 The rush back to offices often masks a failure to develop these crucial capabilities.